 U.S. Air Force:

 Aircraft retired from the Air Force inventory from the late-1920s through May 1953 except aircraft whose record cards had been removed from the master aircraft file prior to microfilming due to security or other concerns.
 For more information, see the US Air Force History Card Finding Aid.
+For information not held by the Museum, contact the United States Air Force:

 United States Air Force